Pohamba Shifeta: Early life and education

 Shifeta was born at Ongenga in the Ohangwena Region.
-He had been active in the SWAPO-led National Union of Namibian Workers and Namibia National Students Organisation since 1988.
+He had been active in the SWAPO-ledNational Union of Namibian Workers and Namibia National Students Organisation since 1988.
 He earned a bachelor's degree in political science at the University of Namibia in 1996.
 He has also been involved in the SWAPO Party Youth League.
 Shifeta is an admitted full-time legal practitioner and completed a Bachelor of Laws (LLB) degree with the University of South Africa (Unisa).

 Political career

 Shifeta was first elected to the National Assembly of Namibia in 2004 as a SWAPO candidate.
-He was appointed as deputy Minister of Youth, National Service, Sport and Culture in March 2005, and he retained his position after the 2009 general election.
+He was appointed as Deputy Minister of Youth, National Service, Sport, and Culture in March 2005, and he retained his position after the 2009 general election.
 In a December 2012 cabinet reshuffle, after the fifth SWAPO congress, Shifeta was moved to the post of deputy Minister of Environment and Tourism, working under Uahekua Herunga.

-In president Hage Geingob's cabinet, appointed in March 2015, Shifeta was promoted to minister of Environment and Tourism.
+In President Hage Geingob's cabinet, appointed in March 2015, Shifeta was promoted to Minister of Environment and Tourism.